ducntq/geotweet/readme.md

 # GeoTweet

-GeoTweet is a open source demo, and is built to showcase the use of Twitter Tweets Search with Google Maps GeoCoding API as well as Google Maps Javascript API.
+GeoTweet is a open source demo, and is built to showcase the use of Twitter Tweets Search with Google Maps Places API as well as Google Maps Javascript API.

 Author: Duc Nguyen <ducntq@gmail.com>

 ## Features

 + Utilize Google Maps Javascript API to display tweets' locations
++ Utilize Google Maps Places Javascript API to auto-complete city name
 + Utilize Twitter REST API to search for tweets contains city name and in radius of 50km from the center of a city
-+ Utilize Google Maps GeoCoding API to search for city and its coordinates
++ Utilize Google Maps Places API to search for city and its coordinates
 + Tweets and cities will be stored in database for caching purpose.
 Tweets will be refetched after 1 hour duration, while cities won't because cities are unlike to change
 + Responsive layout by using Twitter Bootstrap 3